-- (ii) the public body previously gave public notice that the property would be offered for sale; and - (iii) the terms of the sale are publicly disclosed before the public body approves the sale: - (f) discussion regarding deployment of security personnel, devices, or systems; - (g) investigative proceedings regarding allegations of criminal misconduct; - (h) as relates to the Independent Legislative Ethics Commission, conducting business relating to the receipt or review of ethics complaints; - (i) as relates to an ethics committee of the Legislature, a purpose permitted under Subsection 52-4-204(1)(a)(iii)(B); - (j) as relates to a county legislative body, discussing commercial information as defined in Section 59-1-404; - (k) as relates to the Alcoholic Beverage Control Commission issuing a retail license under Title 32B, Alcoholic Beverage Control Act, after receiving public input in a public meeting in support or opposition to the commission issuing the retail license, discussing one or more of the following factors in a closed meeting: - (i) a factor the commission is required to consider under Section 32B-5-203 or that is specified in the relevant part under Chapter 6, Specific Retail License Act, for the type of retail license at issue; - (ii) the availability of a retail license under a quota; - (iii) the length of time the applicant has waited for a retail license; - (iv) an opening date for the applicant; - (v) whether the applicant is a seasonal business; - (vi) whether the location of the applicant has been previously licensed or is a new location; - (vii) whether the application involves a change of ownership of an existing location;
+- (ii) the public body previously gave public notice that the property would be offered for sale; and - (iii) the terms of the sale are publicly disclosed before the public body approves the sale; - (f) discussion regarding deployment of security personnel, devices, or systems; - (g) investigative proceedings regarding allegations of criminal misconduct; - (h) as relates to the Independent Legislative Ethics Commission, conducting business relating to the receipt or review of ethics complaints; - (i) as relates to an ethics committee of the Legislature, a purpose permitted under Subsection 52-4-204(1)(a)(iii)(B); - (j) as relates to the Independent Executive Branch Ethics Commission created in Section 63A-13-202, conducting business relating to an ethics complaint; - (k) as relates to a county legislative body, discussing commercial information as defined in Section 59-1-404; - (l) as relates to the Alcoholic Beverage Control Commission issuing a retail license under Title 32B, Alcoholic Beverage Control Act, after receiving public input in a public meeting in support or opposition to the commission issuing the retail license, discussing one or more of the following factors in a closed meeting: - (i) a factor the commission is required to consider under Section 32B-5-203 or that is specified in the relevant part under Title 32B, Chapter 6, Specific Retail License Act, for the type of retail license at issue; - (ii) the availability of a retail license under a quota; - (iii) the length of time the applicant has waited for a retail license; - (iv) an opening date for the applicant; - (v) whether the applicant is a seasonal business; - (vi) whether the location of the applicant has been previously licensed or is a new location;

-- (viii) whether the applicant holds other alcohol licenses at any location; - (ix) whether the applicant has a violation history or a pending violation; - (x) projected alcohol sales for the applicant as it relates to the extent to which the retail license will be used; - (xi) whether the applicant is a small or entrepreneurial business that would benefit the community in which it would be located; - (xii) the nature of entertainment the applicant proposes; or - (xiii) public input in support or opposition to granting the retail license; - (1) as relates to the Utah Higher Education Assistance Authority and its appointed board of directors, discussing fiduciary or commercial information as defined in Section 53B-12-102; or - (m) a purpose for which a meeting is required to be closed under Subsection (2). - (2) The following meetings shall be closed: - (a) a meeting of the Health and Human Services Interim Committee to review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); and - (b) a meeting of the Child Welfare Legislative Oversight Panel to: - (i) review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); or (ii) review and discuss an individual case, as described in Subsection 62A-4a-207(5). - (3) A public body may not interview a person applying to fill an elected position in a closed meeting.
+- (vii) whether the application involves a change of ownership of an existing location; - (viii) whether the applicant holds other alcohol licenses at any location; - (ix) whether the applicant has a violation history or a pending violation; - (x) projected alcohol sales for the applicant as it relates to the extent to which the retail license will be used; - (xi) whether the applicant is a small or entrepreneurial business that would benefit the community in which it would be located; - (xii) the nature of entertainment the applicant proposes; or - (xiii) public input in support or opposition to granting the retail license; - (m) as relates to the Utah Higher Education Assistance Authority and its appointed board of directors, discussing fiduciary or commercial information as defined in Section 53B-12-102; or - (n) a purpose for which a meeting is required to be closed under Subsection (2). - (2) The following meetings shall be closed: - (a) a meeting of the Health and Human Services Interim Committee to review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); - (b) a meeting of the Child Welfare Legislative Oversight Panel to: - (i) review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); or - (ii) review and discuss an individual case, as described in Subsection 62A-4a-207(5); and - (c) a meeting of a conservation district as defined in Section 17D-3-102 for the purpose of advising the Natural Resource Conservation Service of the United States Department of Agriculture on a farm improvement project if the discussed information is protected information under federal law. - (3) In a closed meeting, a public body may not: